swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 Service Provider metadata, when present, hold a list of requested and/or required attributes.
 This list of attributes MUST be interpreted in the context of present service entity categories defined in \[[EidEntCat](#eidentcat)\].

+> Note: Only the requirements for attributes that are not implicitly requested through a declared service entity category need to be expressed as `<md:RequestedAttribute>` elements.

 A Service Provider MAY sign authentication request messages sent to Identity Providers.
 A Service Provider that signs authentication